google/zetasql/docs/geography_functions.md

 +   Returns `NULL` if any input argument is `NULL`.
 +   Returns an empty geography if `linestring_geography` is an empty geography.
-+   Returns an error if `linestring_geography` is not a linestring or an empty geography, or if `fraction` is outside the `[0, 1]` range.
++   Returns an error if `linestring_geography` isn't a linestring or an empty geography, or if `fraction` is outside the `[0, 1]` range.

 **Return Type**